by Amber Currie RDH

 We are a year into the coronavirus pandemic, and the feeling of burnout is common.

 For many there have been a shift in priorities, and the pandemic has changed the way we take care of ourselves.
 Oral health has decreased during the past year, with changes in personal and professional roles and schedules.
 This oral health month, it is important to remember that oral health is essential to overall health.
 Delays in dental care have brought on unnecessary preventable tooth and gum infections.
-Dentistry remains an essential service during this time and should not be delayed.
+Dentistry services like porcelain veneers manchester, remains an essential during this time and should not be delayed.

 Gum disease is prevalent among Canadian adults.
 The Canadian Dental Association reports that 7 out of 10 Canadian adults will develop gum disease at some point in their life.
 There are many ways in which gum disease affects your whole body.
 When your gums bleed, bacteria are able to enter your bloodstream and travel around to different parts of the body.
 Untreated tooth and gum infections will not heal on their own, and can affect overall health and can increase the risk of developing other systemic diseases.